tubaman48/CI-MS1-local-wind-groups/README.md

 > - Difficulties encountered with initially enabling my default github.io website from my github account.
 My GitHub Pages settings in GitHub initially showed website as disabled, so when I tried to go to tubaman48.github.io I got a 404 "Page Not Found" error.
     Resolved (via quick assistance from Slack user ngiap in the CI #lets-deploy-it channel followed by an online engagement from CI Tutor Support) by ensuring Master branch selected along with /root location and clicking Save button, which updated the status of the website as validated and enabled me to access it OK.
-> - Recode of text content in submit button at bottom of footer section required after [HTML Validation](https://validator.w3.org/) objected to me embedding h3 and h4 tags within the button element.
+> - In the original design a recode of text content in submit button at bottom of footer section was required after [HTML Validation](https://validator.w3.org/) objected to me embedding h3 and h4 tags within the button element.
     This didn't affect the functional behaviour of the button, but by replacing h3 and h4 tags with equivalent div tags I was then able to pass the HTML validation with no errors.
+Final design made this button redundant.
+> - Inconsistent margin settings were causing visually unattractive white margin space on the right of the page at different sizes and also meant that a horizontal scroll bar was unnecessarily showing.
+    I used the Inspect Dev tool in Chrome to check where the inconsistency was and found that row class was adding 15px of extra margin left and right.
+This issue was resolved without any side effects by setting these margins to zero.
+> - Sticky Nav bar would disappear when the header area scrolled out of view.
+This was resolved by placing the Nav bar right at the top of the Body section above and outside of the Header area.
+> - When navigating to the start of each listing category the Nav bar would obscure the category title.
+The resolution was to set the top margin to the height of the Nav bar (56px).

 ## Code validity